 - Made out of plastic materials

-4. STX Lacrosse Women’s Fortress 300 – Best Womens Lacrosse Sticks for Attack (Women’s Choice)
+4. STX Lacrosse Women’s Fortress 300 – Stiff Design for Defensive Players (Women’s Choice)

 As one of the few contact sports that commonly feature as many or more female players and leagues than men’s, the market for women’s lacrosse sticks is arguably more competitive and more technologically advanced than in many other sports where women are far less prominent.

 As such, when judging a woman’s lacrosse stick, you probably want to keep in mind some minor differences based on average player size and few additional rules and regulations.
 Otherwise, you should judge a woman’s lacrosse stick just as harshly as you would a man’s.

 When looking at the Fortress 300, it should become immediately apparent that STX takes the business of women’s lacrosse sticks seriously.
 This stick is well-made and manufactured to specifications required for highly competitive play including both NFHS and NCAA standards.